JetEngine Dashboard Settings Overview

 This tutorial reveals the settings available after installing the WordPress JetEngine plugin.

-JetEngine plugin is a set of flexible tools which allows you to build dynamic websites and avoid more manual work.
-This tutorial describes the general settings presented on the JetEngine Dashboard.
-After logging into the website’s dashboard, proceed to JetEngine > JetEngine.
+The JetEngine plugin is a set of flexible tools designed to build dynamic websites and avoid more manual work.
+The settings to be managed via the JetEngine Dashboard are located in the WordPress Dashboard > JetEngine > JetEngine tab.

 Modules